-Bible college was founded upon the Bible college structure in order to train students in biblical studies and theological disciplines.
+Boyce College was founded upon the Bible college structure in order to train students in biblical studies and theological disciplines.
 It is designed to prepare persons who sense the need to be equipped for a variety of God-called ministries.

-Boyce College offers three degree programs:
+Boyce College offers the following degree programs: